hammer-io/endor/zurb-email-templates/README.md

 Before using the html in an email, you need to run it through Zurb's [Email Inliner](https://foundation.zurb.com/emails/inliner-v2.html), which will convert html and styles files into one html file with inline styles that can be put into an email.
+(Don't compress the html in the inliner.)
 Finally, copy/paste the results back into our application into its appropriate place.
+Depending on your IDE, when it's copy/pasted back in, it may incorrectly handle the ampersands, trying to html-escape them.
+(You'll notice when you see non-breaking spaces shown as "&nbsp;" in the rendered html.)
+If this is the case, make sure to search and replace those with the correct `&nbsp;` values.
+Verify that everything looks correct by running the Email Service Test and viewing the email preview in the browser.